News: brad.haugaard@gmail.com • Restaurants • Library Catalog • Library Activities • History • Facebook / X/Twitter / RSS

 - Brad Haugaard

-A Moment in Monrovia History: Mills Hotel - First Commercial Building in Monrovia
+A Moment in Monrovia History: The First Monrovia Days Parade

 For more historic photos and papers, see the Monrovia Historical Society’s complete Legacy Project collection here.
 Learn more about the Monrovia Historical Society here.